Criminal Charges Can Mean Serious Consequences, Even For First-Time Offenders

 Youthful Mistakes Shouldn’t Follow You For Life

-Dean Watts, Attorney at Law, has over two decades of representing people embroiled in legal trouble, whether it’s over a misdemeanor offense or felony charges.
+Dean Watts, Attorney at Law, located in Nacogdoches, has over two decades of representing people embroiled in legal trouble, whether it’s over a misdemeanor offense or felony charges.
 Our attorney’s focus is on young adult clients who may have made a mistake and are in search of a way to lessen or eliminate charges and penalties.
 There are many options for people to seek forgiveness in the eyes of the law, and our experienced attorneys can help you find the best options for your personal situation.
 Attorney Dean Watts can also discuss the possibility of clearing your record of past charges.

 Understand Laws Governing Driving While Intoxicated And Drug Offenses